Our website uses cookies for statistical purposes.

 What is the main Italian digital nomad visa?

-As said above, Italy does not specifically apply a digital nomad program, through which foreigners can obtain a visa for this particular purpose.
-From the beginning, we mention that immigration In Italy is bound by the issuance of a visa only for persons who are citizens of countries outside the European Union (EU).
+As said above, Italy does not have an active digital nomad program, through which foreigners can obtain a visa for this particular purpose.
+From the beginning, we mention that immigration in Italy is bound by the issuance of a visa only for persons who are citizens of countries outside the European Union (EU).

 As a member state of the EU, Italy grants the right to EU citizens to free movement, which implies that such citizens do not have to apply for a digital nomad visa in Italy (or for any other type of visa) when arriving here.
 The necessity of having a visa is imposed to third country nationals, which refer to most of the states outside the EU or the European Economic Area (EEA).